hashicorp/consul/website/source/docs/guides/acl.html.md

 has access to.
 Policies can be defined in either a whitelist or blacklist mode depending on the configuration of [`acl_default_policy`](/docs/agent/options.html#acl_default_policy).
-If the default policy is to "deny all" actions, then token rules can be set to whitelist specific actions.
-In the inverse, the "allow all" default behavior is a blacklist where rules are used to prohibit actions.
+If the default policy is to "deny" all actions, then token rules can be set to whitelist specific actions.
+In the inverse, the "allow" all default behavior is a blacklist where rules are used to prohibit actions.
 By default, Consul will allow all actions.

 The following table summarizes the ACL policies that are available for constructing